JTFouquier/ghost-tree/README.rst

 provides better phylogeny across all phyla, and the other database provides finer taxonomic resolution.

-For application to ITS, you don't need to install ghost-tree, but can use our pre-built trees.
+For application to ITS, you don't need to install ghost-tree but can use our pre-built trees.
 The tree that you download needs to match the UNITE database that you used (or plan to use) for your ITS analyses.
 The ``trees`` directory contains pre-built reference phylogenetic trees for the `UNITE QIIME reference